Ian McDonald

 Practice Overview

-Ian has a broad practice with a particular focus on commercial litigation, international arbitration, private international law, and international human rights law.
+Ian has a broad practice with a particular focus on commercial litigation, international arbitration, international human rights law, and public and private international law.
 He is regularly instructed in complex, high-value cases, often with an international dimension.

 As well as acting as a junior in led matters, Ian has considerable experience as an advocate, having been instructed as sole Counsel in a range of cases and regularly appearing in his own right at interim and final hearings in the High Court and County Court.